tiprankstipranks

 We could record future losses on our investment securities portfolio.

 A number of factors or combinations of factors could require us to conclude in one or more future reporting periods that an unrealized loss that exists with respect to these and other securities constitutes a credit related impairment, which could result in material losses to us.
 These factors include, but are not limited to, failure by the issuer to make scheduled interest payments, the issuer of the securities and their creditworthiness, any changes to the rating of the security and any adverse conditions specifically related to the security that would render us unable to forecast a full recovery in value.
 In addition, the fair values of securities could decline if the overall economy and the financial condition of some of the issuers deteriorates and there remains limited liquidity for these securities.
-During the year ended December 31, 2023, we incurred other comprehensive gains of $7.9 million related to net changes in unrealized holding losses in the available-for-sale investment securities portfolio.
+During the year ended December 31, 2024, we incurred other comprehensive losses of $6 million related to net changes in unrealized holding losses in the available-for-sale investment securities portfolio.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Balance Sheet Analysis-Securities" for a discussion of our securities portfolio and the unrealized losses related to the portfolio, as well as the "Marketable Securities" and "Disclosures about Fair Value of Financial Instruments" footnotes to the audited financial statements.

 Debt & Financing - Risk 2